Being the Book Lady (a bit of Christmas in the hurricane)

 “Then I bet you’ll like Michael Gruber’s Book of Air and Shadows.”

 I took it from the mystery stack on top of the VW and handed it through the window.
 From another window, a woman called, “Do you have any Sandra Brown?”

-“No, but if you’re into romantic suspense, you’ve gotta be reading Colleen Thompson.
+“No, but if you’re into romantic suspense, you’ve gotta read Colleen Thompson.
 Here.
 Start with The Salt Maiden .
 You’ll be hooked.”

 Thrillers and mysteries went fast.
 Children’s books went faster.
-Fortunately, I had some wonderful coffee table books that functioned as picture books.
-A keepsake volume from my first trip to the Louvre, a collection of Polish poster art I bought at a library fundraiser when I was about twelve, a couple of fabulous Blue Dog art books I’d picked up at a publishing event where George Rodrigue and I were on the program with James Gurney.
+Fortunately, I had a stack of wonderful coffee table books that functioned nicely as picture books: a keepsake volume from my first trip to the Louvre, a collection of Polish poster art I bought at a library fundraiser when I was about twelve, a couple of fabulous Blue Dog art books I’d picked up at a publishing event where George Rodrigue and I were on the program with James Gurney.
 When I handed over my first edition Dinotopia to a little boy in the back seat of an SUV, he pointed to the autograph inside the front cover and said, “Some kid scribbled in it.”

 “What do you like to watch on TV?”

 "Try this one."
 I handed her Anne of Green Gables, and her mother peered over her shoulder at the inscription.
 "To Joni, Christmas 1973.
 Anne was a good friend of mine.
 I think you’ll like her too.
 Love, Mom."

 “Are you sure you want to get rid of these?” asked the girl’s mother.